nathanielcastillo/Cyclistic-Case-Study/README.md

 ## Membership Percentage
 ![
 ](https://github.com/nathanielcastillo/Cyclistic-Case-Study/blob/main/Images/Member%20Percent.png)

 In 2023 approximately 2/3 of the rides were member rides
 * Out of 4247346 rides analyzed
 * Casual rides make up 35.44% at 1505329 rides
 * Members rides make up 64.56% at 2742017 rides

 ## Bicycle Type
 ![
 ](https://github.com/nathanielcastillo/Cyclistic-Case-Study/blob/main/Images/Bicycle%20Type.png)

 Both members and casual riders ride classic bikes more than electric.
 Docked biycles only appeared in casual rides

 ## Average Ride Duration
 ![
 ](https://github.com/nathanielcastillo/Cyclistic-Case-Study/blob/main/Images/Avg%20Ride%20Duration%20Minutes.png)

+Members on average have shorter rides than casuals
+* Casual average ride duration 22.71 minutes
+* Members average ride duration 11.87 minutes

 ## Total Ride Count Per
 ### Hour
 ![
 ](https://github.com/nathanielcastillo/Cyclistic-Case-Study/blob/main/Images/Total%20Ride%20Count%20Per%20Hour.png)

+Members prefer to ride at 8:00 AM and 5:00 PM, most likely commuting to and from work
+Casuals also ride at 5:00 PM but do not have the same peak at 8:00 AM

 ### Weekday
 ![
 ](https://github.com/nathanielcastillo/Cyclistic-Case-Study/blob/main/Images/Total%20Ride%20Count%20per%20Weekday.png)

+Casual and member riders have inverse ride preferences
+Members prefer the middle of the week while casuals prefer weekends
+Members most likely ride for midweek work commutes and casuals most likely ride for weekend leisure

 ### Month
 ![
 ](https://github.com/nathanielcastillo/Cyclistic-Case-Study/blob/main/Images/Total%20Ride%20Count%20per%20Month.png)

+Casuals and member ride peak in the summer months and fall off during the winter months.

 ![
 ](https://github.com/nathanielcastillo/Cyclistic-Case-Study/blob/main/Images/Start%20Station%20Map.png)

+Members start their rides across more various stations while
+casual rides are more concentrated to fewer stations

 ![
 ](https://github.com/nathanielcastillo/Cyclistic-Case-Study/blob/main/Images/End%20Station%20Map.png)

+Members end their rides across more various stations
+while casual rides are more concentrated to fewer stations.

 ![
 ](https://github.com/nathanielcastillo/Cyclistic-Case-Study/blob/main/Images/Top%2010%20Routes.png)

+The most popular casual rides start and end at the same stations.
+The most popular member rides have different start and end stations.

 # Act
 ## Reccomendations

+Top 3 Reccomendations to convert Casual Riders to Annual Members

+1. During the Summer Months, offer a discount on the annual membership Since summer are busiest months, casual riders may opt to purchase an annual membership if they plan on riding a lot during the summer

+2. Display advertising in & around popular casual stations Popular casual stations such as Streeter Dr/Grand Ave and DuSable Lake Shore Dr/Monroe St offer high visibility to casual riders

+3. Increase casual price during the weekends to incentivize membership purchases Since weekends are the most popular casual days, casual riders may opt for an annual membership if the daily prices are going to be higher on the weekends